WOA-Project/SurfaceDuo-Guides/CreateWindowsISO.md

 ---

 - Once the download is completed, you will see a new folder with prefix "10.0.22000..." created inside the CLI folder.
 This contains all the required Windows 11 files.
 Let's create an ISO from the Windows 11 build download.
-Open up the command prompt and type:
+  Open up the command prompt as Administrator and type:

 ```
 UUPMediaConverter.exe -u <10.0.22000... name of your Windows 11 build folder> -i Windows11_Pro_arm64_en-US.iso -l en-US -e Professional